-Up next is crooning ballad “Emerald Dream Eyes”.
+Up next is crooning ballad “Emerald Dream Eyes.”
 It’s no sappy, lighters-up tearjerker though.
-We’re still firmly planted in minimalist two-chord Suicide territory here, and if you liked “Cheree”, you’ll love this.
+We’re still firmly planted in minimalist two-chord Suicide territory here, and if you liked “Cheree,” well, you’ll love this.
 “I Am Position Yellow” is another hypnotic groover that shows just how much good music New War can squeeze out of a few notes.
-New War sounds loosest on the almost eight-minute long “Cocaine Blue”, setting up a dub-like framework of bass and drums that create more open spaces in the music than you’ll hear anywhere else on the record.
+They sound loosest on the almost eight-minute long “Cocaine Blue”, using a dub-like framework of bass and drums to create more open spaces in the music than you’ll hear anywhere else on the record.
 The higher register vocals on the titular refrain add an element of fleeting fragility too.
 “Ochre” is a nice solo organ composition, but it doesn’t add any information or ideas to the album that can’t be gleaned from the other six tracks.
 “Purple Heart” ends it all with nine-minutes of meditative organ-led post-punk drama to contemplate before the crowd applauds one final time.